kvernon/realty-investor-timeline/README.md

 const actual = simulate(options);

-//Finally, to review your results, you can use the user's getSummariesAnnual. const lastYear = actual.user.getSummariesAnnual( actual.endDate.getUTCFullYear()
+//Finally, to review your results, you can use the ledgerCollection's getSummariesAnnual. const lastYear = actual.user.ledgerCollection.getSummariesAnnual( actual.endDate.getUTCFullYear()
 );
 ```